-Eye issues aren’t always stable.
-A problem you have now could grow worse over time if you don’t treat it properly.
-That’s why it is so vital for you to have an eye doctor you can trust.
+Eye issues are not always stable.
+A problem you have now could grow worse over time if you do not treat it properly.
+That is why it is so vital for you to have an eye doctor you can trust.

 Your doctor can examine your eyes regularly.
 And this can help your doctor spot changes in your eyes.

 Your doctor can explain everything clearly.
 Together, you can come up with plans to improve your vision.